 About 1 percent of the world population has an autism spectrum disorder.
 (CDC, Center for Disease and Prevention Control)

-Prevalence in the United States is estimated at 1 in 68 births.
-(CDC 2014)
+Prevalence in the United States is estimated at one in fifty nine births.
+(CDC, 2018)

 Prevalence has increased by 6-15 percent each year from 2002 to 2010.
 (Based on biennial numbers from the CDC)